montagejs/collections/README.md

 structures with idiomatic iterfaces, including extensions for Array and Object.

-You can use these Node Packaged Modules with Node.js, [Browserify][], [Mr][], or any compatible CommonJS module loader.
+You can use these Node Packaged Modules with Node.js, [Browserify][], [Mr][], [Mop][], or any compatible CommonJS module loader.
 Using a module loader or bundler when using Collections in web browsers has the advantage of only incorporating the modules you need.
-However, you can just embed `<script src="collections/collections.min.js">` and *all* of the collections will be introduced as globals.  :warning:
-`require("collections")` is not supported.

 ```
 npm install collections --save